sippy-platform/valkyrie/README.md

-# valley
+# Valley
-Next generation icons for sippy.cloud.
+An open source icon set for the next generation of Sippy.